Senator Hayden: "Make sure that kids get a good, quality lunch so they can learn"

 Sen. Hayden selected as Deputy Majority Leader of the Minnesota State Senate!

 After a wildly-successful Election Day, Jeff was offered the honor of serving as the Senate's Deputy Majority Leader.
 Joe Kimball of MinnPost has the story:

 "I'm ready to roll up my sleeves and do the hard work of building consensus and finding the common ground that will move our state forward.
 We can't fall back into the political stalemates of recent years," Hayden said.

 THANK YOU, SD 62, Minnesota & the United States!

 THANK YOU VOTERS!
-Last night, you gave our President another 4 years, elected a great man in Rick Nolan (in addition to Representatives Keith Ellison, Betty McCollum, Tim Walz and Collin Peterson), gave State Rep. Karen Clark, State Rep. Susan Allen and I a DFL legislature to make Gov. Mark Dayton's agenda a reality, and defeated two freedom-crushing amendments (and look at those percentages)!
+Last night, you gave our President another 4 years, elected a great man in Rick Nolan (in addition to Representatives Keith Ellison, Betty McCollum, Tim Walz and Collin Peterson), gave State Rep. Karen Clark, State Rep. Susan Allen and I a DFL legislature to make Gov. Mark Dayton's agenda a reality, and defeated two freedom-crushing amendments (and look at those percentages, we were streets ahead of every other district for NO on Photo ID)!
 You added my former colleague Linda Higgins to our County Board of Commissioners, chose Lois Conroy and Liz Cutter to serve in our judiciary, and honored me by asking me to serve a full term as your State Senator.
 I humbly thank you, SD 62, Hennepin County, and Minnesota!

 On Monday, November 5, Join Senators Amy Klobuchar & Al Franken, Rep. Keith Ellison and Sen Hayden to support the DFL at Monday Night Madness!